1. Welcome to the PanelWizard

 Enter a value between 10 and 1000 amps

 Note!
-This application assume a 240 volt panel.
+Most residential electrical panels are 240 volts.
 If you have a 120 volt panel, do not use this tool.

 4. Current Load Analysis